 As a playwright, her scripts focus on women and identity, interrogating narratives surrounding history, biography, gender, bodies and ageism; her plays have been performed in various cities including New York and Athens.

 Since 1995, she has been the mentor and producer of New Visions, New Voices, staging original full-length plays written by B.F.A. students.
 Plays and playwrights from NVNV have gone on to readings and production in New York, Chicago, Los Angeles, Atlanta, Seattle, Minneapolis, Milwaukee, Austin, Miami, and Washington, D.C.
 She is a member of the Dramatists Guild and the International Centre for Women Playwrights, and served as the regional director of playwriting for the Kennedy Center American College Theatre Festival.
 In this position, she was instrumental in bringing the work of student playwrights to regional and national conference audiences as well as awarding honors and scholarships.

 Dr. Smith is also active in SMU’s Study Abroad program.
 She has taught and led programs in London and Oxford since 2003 and is a past member of SMU’s Education Abroad Council.
 She has been an active mentor in SMU’s Engaged Learning program, working with over 25 students on projects centered in Dallas, New York, Seoul, Paris, Madrid, Berlin, Moscow and London.
 She received Engaged Learning’s Excellence in Mentoring Award for her contributions.

 Ph.D., Theatre, Indiana University, Bloomington

 M.F.A., Playwriting, Southern Illinois University, Carbondale

-B.A.
-English, College of William & Mary, Williamsburg.
-Minor: Anthropology
+B.A., English, The College of William & Mary, Williamsburg, Va.

-Gender as Performance (co-listed with Women & Gender Studies)
+- Gender in Performance (co-listed with Women & Gender Studies)